ThisisRDSharma/Siddu-/README.md

 Could you please provide a summary of the model's assumptions, including the materiality of each assumption, alternative approaches explored, and details regarding any segmentation approach if performed?

 Note: Based on our understanding, segmentation may not be applicable as the population data has not been segmented.
 Additionally, please clarify whether segmentation was performed based on entity type.

+ Could you please share details on how the model’s overall performance has been tested, including whether any backtesting has been done?
+If so, please explain what kind of checks were performed during backtesting—such as comparing model results against actual outcomes—to assess how well the model is working.

+Note: Tests for statistical assumptions, model fit, stability, overfitting/underfitting, and explainability are not applicable, as this is not a machine learning model and such issues do not arise.